Ravenna, Michigan: Geography

+Ravenna in southeastern Muskegon County, in the northeast part of Ravenna Township.
+It is 17 mi east of Muskegon, the county seat, 9 mi north of Coopersville, and 23 mi northwest of Grand Rapids.

+According to the U.S. Census Bureau, Ravenna has a total area of 1.19 sqmi, all of it recorded as land.
+Crockery Creek passes through the east side of the village, flowing southwest to join the Grand River east of Grand Haven.

 Education

 Public elementary and secondary education is provided by the Ravenna Public Schools.
 It is a small rural district with Beechnau Elementary School for students in preschool through grade four, Ravenna Middle School for grades five through eight, and Ravenna High School for grades nine through twelve.
 Beechnau is located in the village along with the school district offices, while both the middle and high schools are located on a campus just north of the village limits that includes a football stadium, track, athletic fields, and the district bus garage.
 Ravenna is also the district of record for the North East Education Center, which is located in Muskegon and serves emotionally impaired students from most of the schools in Muskegon County.
 The schools offer many extracurricular activities both in sports and academics.
 Ravenna also has one private elementary school, Divine Providence Academy, which has a campus at St. Catherine parish.
-The school is part of the Roman Catholic Diocese of Grand Rapids and has students from preschool through eighth grade.
+The school is part of the Roman Catholic Diocese of Grand Rapids and has students from preschool through Kindergarten.